Jessica Lessin: Career

 After graduating from Harvard, she completed an internship at the Wall Street Journal and later became a full-time staff member.
 During her tenure at the publication, Lessin wrote more than a thousand articles and news stories while covering Apple, Google, Yahoo, Facebook, Twitter and other global technology companies.
 She was part of the team that was a 2012 Pulitzer Finalist for a series on digital privacy.
 The team won a public service award from the Society of Professional Journalists for the same series.
 She has appeared on CNBC, NPR, CNN, Charlie Rose, and is a regular speaker at international conferences.

 Lessin left the Wall Street Journal in 2013 to establish The Information, an online tech publication based in San Francisco.
 Lessin was listed as an Influential Woman in Technology by Business Insider in 2014.

 By 2017, The Information expanded the markets it covered, opened offices in Hong Kong and New York City, and had grown to 22 staff members.
 That same year, Lessin announced that The Information was launching a business accelerator aimed at building subscription-based news organizations.

+In June 2023, Jessica Lessin together with Sam Lessin, Dave Morin and Brit Morin started a podcast called "More or Less" where they discuss the latest news from Silicon Valley.